jkulawik/blog/_drafts/discord-alternative.md

 This makes the future of the app questionable, as it can go in essentially any direction when it comes to data ownership.

+Revolt is not federated.
+Hosting your own Revolt instance requires users to register a separate account on it and they have no access to other instances with it.

 concerning comment here:
 https://itsfoss.com/revolt/